 Library file viewer and manager

-ActiveXplorer is a library file manager and analyzer for COM libraries - ActiveX controls, TLBs, DLL and EXE servers - and .NET assemblies.
+There are hundreds of libraries on your computer.
+What are they doing there?
+Are they installed correctly?
+What's in them?
+ActiveXplorer was a library file manager and analyzer for COM libraries - ActiveX controls, TLBs, DLL and EXE servers - and .NET assemblies.

-Relax!
-ActiveXplorer will create the missing documentation - CHM, HTML, or RTF - in a minute.
+Your component is ready, but the help file is rather undone?
+Found a new component but no docs?
+ActiveXplorer created the missing documentation - CHM, HTML, or RTF - in a minute.

-Why do I need ActiveXplorer?
+Why did one need ActiveXplorer?

 See inside components.
 Analyze them.
 What classes, methods and properties do they contain?